Just Starting with Points and Miles? Start with Chase Credit Cards

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-There’s a good reason we tell readers getting started with points and miles to consider opening travel rewards cards like the Chase Sapphire Preferred® Card.
+There’s a good reason we tell readers getting started with points and miles to consider opening travel rewards cards like the *chase sapphire preferred*.
 Actually, there are two of them.

-First, these cards that earn Chase Ultimate Rewards points are the best way to get a handle on points and miles – and with an 60,000-point bonus available on the Chase Sapphire Preferred Card after you spend $4,000 in the first three months of card membership, you can earn a lot of them.
+First, these cards that earn Chase Ultimate Rewards points are the best way to get a handle on points and miles – and with a 60,000-point bonus available on the Chase Sapphire Preferred Card after you spend $4,000 in the first three months of card membership, you can earn a lot of them.
+Same goes for an amazing bonus on the *freedom unlimited* and record-tying welcome offers on the duo of no-annual-fee Chase Ink business cards.

-You get great value in the most straightforward way to use points: putting them directly toward the cost of a flight when booking through the Chase travel portal.
+With one (or more) of these cards, you get great value in the most straightforward way to use points: putting them directly toward the cost of a flight when booking through Chase Travel℠.
 And it’s also an opportunity to learn about the power of Chase transfer partners, sending your points straight to airline or hotel programs to get even more out of your points.

 There are two basic types of currencies in the frequent flyer world.